 When to immunise Diseases vaccine protects against How it is given 2 months old Diphtheria, tetanus, pertussis (whooping cough), One injection polio, Hib and hepatitis B (6 in 1) Rotavirus Orally Meningococcal B infection One injection 3 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Rotavirus Orally Pneumococcal infection One injection 4 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Meningococcal B infection One injection Just after the first birthday Measles, mumps and rubella One injection Pneumococcal infection One injection Hib and meningococcal C infection One injection Meningococcal B infection One injection Every year from 2 years old up to and including Y12 Influenza Nasal spray or injection 3 years and 4 months old Diphtheria, tetanus, pertussis and polio One injection Measles, mumps and rubella One injection Girls and boys 12 to 13 years old Conditions caused by human papillomavirus, including cervical cancer (in girls) and cancers of the mouth, throat, anus and genitals (in boys and girls) and genital warts.
-Two injections at least six months apart 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One injection
+One injection 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One injection from when you were younger.
+Inside the leaflet you will find details of which vaccines you should catch up on if you missed out.
+This can be arranged with your GP.